Power purchase agreements (PPAs) and PPA terminology explained

 • PPA that uses a CfD pricing structure

-Risk management CfDs tend to be shorter (1-3 month), smaller volume contracts, whereas PPA CfDs tend to be longer (5-15 year), higher volume contracts.
+Risk management CfDs tend to be shorter (1-3 month), lower volume contracts, whereas PPA CfDs tend to be longer (5-15 year), higher volume contracts.
 Both products can be used as a risk management (hedging) tool, but only the PPA is linked to a specific generation project(s).

 Due to mandatory market-making rules, risk management CfDs are the most commonly traded electricity contract in New Zealand, with ~180,000 transacted in 2022.
 Currently there are no market disclosure requirements for PPAs, but the total number of PPAs transacted each year is likely to be well under 100.